crcx/retroforth/RETRO-Book.md

 ## Rationale

 Error checks are useful, but slow - especially on a minimal system like RETRO.
-The overhead of doing depth checks adds up quickly.
+The overhead of doing depth or other checks adds up quickly.

 As an example, adding a depth check to `drop` increases the time to use it 250,000 times in a loop from 0.16 seconds to 1.69 seconds.